-Bethany works with adolescents and adults who are experiencing difficulty with stress management, self-esteem, relations, and life and career transitions, helping them to transform unproductive beliefs and behaviors and increase self-awareness and flexibility in meeting life’s challenges.
+Bethany works with adults who are experiencing difficulty with stress management, self-esteem, relationships, work and life productivity, and life and career transitions, helping them to transform unproductive beliefs and behaviors and increase self-awareness and flexibility in meeting life’s challenges.
 She focuses on helping clients move from a fixed mindset to a growth mindset, fostering a productive, flexible perspective which ultimately helps them achieve their goals.
 She guides clients towards living intentionally and becoming active by exploring roadblocks that prevent clients from being present and more effective.

 While using a collaborative strengths-based approach drawing from Cognitive Behavioral Therapy (CBT), mindfulness-based interventions, and narrative therapy Bethany addresses both the mental and physical components of wellbeing.
 With an interest in this interconnection, she leads her clients to better understand themselves and gain control and confidence in managing their concerns.
 She believes that by taking the time to be present, clients can enhance their experience thus leading to a more fulfilling life.

 Bethany is originally from Miami, Florida.
 She obtained her B.S. in Psychology and Human Communication from the University of Central Florida and her M.S. in Marriage and Family Therapy at Nova Southeastern University.
 During her graduate program, she gained extensive experience working at a counseling clinic and a homeless shelter program supporting a diverse clientele of adolescents, adults, couples, and families dealing with a variety of concerns including depression, anxiety, trauma, relational issues, and self-worth.
-Bethany is as well certified with Connection Coalition, a non-profit organization that provides trauma-informed yoga programming and is a member of the American Association of Marriage and Family Therapy.
+Bethany is a Yoga Alliance certified Breath Coach and is a member of the American Association of Marriage and Family Therapy.

 Bethany moved to Atlanta and in her free time enjoys hiking, practicing yoga, and exploring the city.